WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 whole thing before trusting any of it. {{?I-D.thomson-http-mice}} is designed to let us check the validity of just the `MI` header up front and then incrementally check blocks of the payload as they arrive.
 What's the best way to integrate that?
-Maybe add a flag to the Signature header field saying that the payload is guarded by some other header field, so isn't included in the significant parts ({{significant-parts}}).
+Maybe add a flag to the `Signature` header field or its signatures saying that the payload is guarded by some other header field, so isn't included in the significant parts ({{significant-parts}}).
 {:#incremental-validity}

 ## Updating signature validity ## {#updating-validity}

-Both OCSP responses and `Signature` header fields are designed to expire a short time after they're signed, so that revoked certificates and signed exchanges with known vulnerabilities are distrusted promptly.
+Both OCSP responses and signatures are designed to expire a short time after they're signed, so that revoked certificates and signed exchanges with known vulnerabilities are distrusted promptly.